rsbondi/clightning-go-plugin/README.md

 ### plugin

-this directory(WIP) is an attempt to create a "class" for creating plugins, it will migrate the others to use it, similar to they python version.
+this directory is an attempt to create a package for creating plugins, similar to they python version provided in the clightning repo.
+I have migrated the fundsprice to use it.
+The `hello` plugin will not use this as it better illustrates the commands and responses